CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/performance-management.md

 - text_col_3:
   - col: >
       <ul>
-      <li>Additional resources so our Emergency Medical Response team can better serve those in need of emergency services.</li>
+      <li>Streamlined performance reporting that connects the day-to-day operational work of our departments with the City’s cross-cabinet strategic priorities.</li>
-      <li>A 5% increase in the average number of calls answered within 30 seconds at the 311 Call Center, resulting in more expedient customer service for those interacting with the City.</li>
+      <li>A 15% increase in the average number of calls answered within 30 seconds at the 311 Call Center, resulting in more expedient customer service for those interacting with the City.</li>
       </ul>
   - col: >
       <ul>
-      <li>New Financial Insight Tools for the City to track progress toward cost saving measures and to ensure fair and equitable opportunities for those competing for city contracts.</li>
+      <li>New Transportation Insight Tools to allow the City to better understand mobility in Boston and support long-term planning.</li>
-      <li>A 10% increase in the number of traffic signals repaired within 24 hours, ensuring that the City’s streets are safe and functioning properly.</li>
+      <li>A 3D base map of Boston, used by the Boston Planning and Development Agency to understand the impact of new development.</li>
       </ul>
   - col: >
       <ul>
-      <li>A clearer understanding of the demographics of city staff to help create a workforce that reflects our City’s residents.</li>
+      <li>A user-focused open data portal that makes it easier than ever for the public or internal staff to explore City data and conduct analyses.</li>
       </ul>
       <h5>Looking toward next year</h5>
       <p>Our work next year will continue to build upon the successes we’ve recognized this year
-      in the areas of customer service, permitting, recruitment, and public safety.
+      in the areas of customer service, transportation and mobility, recruitment, finance analytics, and public safety.
 You can learn more about our work and check out our progress at:</p>
       <p><a class="button" href="https://www.boston.gov/departments/analytics-team">boston.gov/analytics</a></p>
 - text_block: